Hacking on Cockpit

 Cockpit uses Stylelint to automatically check CSS code style in .css and .scss files.

-The linter is executed as part of test/static-code.
+The linter is executed as part of test/common/static-code.

 For developer convenience, the Stylelint can be started explicitly by: